roprgm/sharp-gpu/README.md

 A GPU-accelerated image processing library for the web, powered by WebGL and REGL.
 Perform real-time image transformations with blur, color adjustments, LUTs, and more.

+> ⚠️ **Beta software**: SharpGPU is actively under development and not yet ready for production workloads.

 ## Features

 - 🚀 GPU-accelerated image processing using WebGL